Nagaraja

-Nagaraja (नागराज nāgarāja, lit. 'king of the nagas') is a title used to refer to the nagas, the serpent-like figures that appear in Indian religions.
-It refers to the kings of the various races of the nāga, the divine or semi-divine, half-human, half-serpent beings that reside in the netherworld (Patala), and can occasionally take human form.
+A Nagaraja (नागराज nāgarāja, lit. 'king of the nagas') is a king of the various races of the nāga, the divine or semi-divine, half-human, half-serpent beings that reside in the netherworld (Patala), and can occasionally take human form.

 Rituals devoted to these supernatural beings have been taking place throughout South Asia for at least two thousand years.